 Claude is Anthropic's flagship AI assistant.
 Anthropic was founded in 2021 by former OpenAI researchers, and the company has positioned Claude as the "safe and helpful" alternative — with a heavy emphasis on reducing hallucination and producing measured, well-structured outputs.
 The product is available through the web interface at claude.ai, via API, and through an iOS/Android app.

 Gemini is Google DeepMind's multimodal model family, integrated across Google's product suite.
 It replaced Bard in early 2024 and has since become the AI layer inside Gmail, Docs, Sheets, and Search.
-According to Google's own announcements at I/O 2025, Gemini 2.5 Pro now supports a context window of up to one million tokens in production, with a two-million-token preview available via AI Studio.
+Gemini 3.1 Pro, released in February 2026, supports a context window of up to one million tokens in production, per Google's own documentation.

 They're built on different philosophies.
 Anthropic optimises for safety-first, careful reasoning.
 Google optimises for breadth, integration, and speed across modalities.
 That philosophical split shows up in everyday use more than you'd expect.